Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Introduction

 \section{Introduction}

 \gls{DL} models are increasingly used in safety-critical applications such as autonomous vehicles, medical diagnostics, and laboratory automation, where reliability and robustness are crucial~\cite{perez-cerrolaza2023survey, rabbani2022laboratory, szymanski2023synthesis}.
 Their growth has been fueled by hardware accelerators such as graphics processing units (GPUs) that enable high-throughput training and deployment~\cite{youvan2023parallelprecision}.
 As \gls{ML} models gain traction in safety-critical applications, ensuring their robustness is essential.

-A key metric is robustness to adversarial attacks—crafted perturbations that induce misclassification, often generated via gradient-based methods like PGD and FGSM~\cite{szegedy2014intriguingpropertiesneuralnetworks, goodfellow2014explaining, madry2018towards}.
+A key metric is robustness to adversarial attacks—crafted perturbations that induce misclassification, often generated via gradient-based methods ~\cite{szegedy2014intriguingpropertiesneuralnetworks, goodfellow2014explaining, madry2018towards}.
 These methods maximize prediction error by modifying inputs while keeping model parameters fixed.
-While robustness efforts focus on hyperparameter tuning, model architecture, and adversarial training, verification tools often overlook system-level fluctuations and \gls{FPNA} in parallel computing~\cite{summers2021nondeterminism}.
-Additionally, hardware attacks such as side-channel exploits, hardware Trojans, and fault injection attacks represent an expanding area of concern, further threatening the security and reliability of DL \cite{Gaine2023,Lee2022}.
+While robustness efforts focus on hyperparameter tuning, model architecture, and adversarial training, verification tools often overlook system and machine-level fluctuations and \gls{FPNA} in parallel computing~\cite{summers2021nondeterminism}.
+However, hardware attacks such as side-channel exploits, hardware Trojans, and fault injection attacks represent an expanding area of concern, further threatening the security and reliability of \gls{DL} \cite{Gaine2023,Lee2022}.
 The demand for compute has expanded the market for GPU-based cloud services, with providers like AWS, Azure, and GCP offering on-demand resources.
-Additionally, new accelerators like the Groq LPU and Cerebras WSE address GPU bottlenecks.
-Popular \gls{ML} models, including recommendation systems and \gls{LLM}, are often delivered via APIs in a Models as a Service (MaaS) frameworks, but factors like virtualization, background workloads, power capping, and floating-point precision are often not disclosed, making it challenging to understand their impact on model performance and robustness.
+Additionally, new accelerators like the Groq LPU and Cerebras WSE address GPU bottlenecks, an increase the diversity of hardware used.
+Popular \gls{ML} models, including recommendation systems and \gls{LLM}, are often delivered via APIs in a Models as a Service (MaaS) framework, with users having little knowledge of low-level details such as parallel reduction schemes.
+Factors such as virtualization, background workloads, power capping, and floating-point precision are often not disclosed, making it challenging to understand their impact on model performance and robustness.